Mamba State-Space Models Are Lyapunov-Stable Learners: Broader Impact Statement

 The Mamba models considered are all LLMs, and thus have the same potential positive and negative societal impacts as other LLMs (e.g., hallucinations).
-Furthermore, fine-tuning is known to possibly erode existing LLM guardrails, and thus our methods may be adapted for this fine-tuning use case (as is the case for all PEFT and MPFT methods).
-However, our work improves the quality of Mamba models for downstream applications, which may be adapted for all positive LLM applications in society (e.g., personal assistants, task automation, code completion, etc.).
-Finally, our work decreases the computational constraints required to train and inference Mamba SSMs, which has implications for green ML (e.g., decreased CO2 emissions, positive climate change impact, etc.).
-410 GPU days were used to produce the results for this paper.
+Furthermore, fine-tuning is known to possibly erode existing LLM guardrails, and thus the described methods may be adapted for this fine-tuning use case (as is the case for all PEFT and MPFT methods).
+However, MPFT/PEFT is shown to improve the quality of Mamba models for downstream applications, which may be adapted for all positive LLM applications in society (e.g., personal assistants, task automation, code completion, etc.).
+Finally, the described methods decrease the computational constraints required to train and inference Mamba SSMs, which has implications for green ML (e.g., decreased CO2 emissions, positive climate change impact, etc.).